SwathiGangaraju/My-Personal-Site/README.md

 # My-Personal-Site
-This a site made for myself.
+This is my basic web portfolio.